Makruk: Cambodian chess

-There is evidence that ouk has been played in Cambodia since the twelfth century, as it is depicted in several reliefs in the Angkor temples.
+There is evidence that ouk has been played in Cambodia since the 12th century through bas-reliefs on temples.

-The first nationwide ouk tournament was held 3–4 April 2008, upon the completion of a standardized rule set by the Olympic Committee of Cambodia and the Cambodian Chess Association.
+The first nationwide ouk tournament was held on 3–4 April 2008, upon the completion of a standardized rule set by the Olympic Committee of Cambodia and the Cambodian Chess Association.

-In a variant known as kar ouk (also known as ka ouk), the first player to put the other in check wins.
+In a variant known as kar ouk, the first player to put the other in check wins.
 Another variant of Cambodian chess was described by David Pritchard in the first edition of The Encyclopedia of Chess Variants, but this was later determined to have been included in error as no such game was played in Cambodia.

-Ouk is one of three traditional sports introduced by Cambodia at the 2023 Southeast Asian Games, along with the martial arts of Bokator and Kun Khmer.
+Ouk is one of three traditional sports introduced by Cambodia at the 2023 SEA Games, along with the martial arts of Bokator and Kun Khmer.